bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 Initializing the Reflag Browser Provider will also initialize [automatic feedback surveys](https://github.com/bucketco/bucket-javascript-sdk/tree/main/packages/browser-sdk#qualitative-feedback).

-## Feature resolution methods
+## Flag resolution methods

 The Reflag OpenFeature Provider implements the OpenFeature evaluation interface for different value types.
-Each method handles the resolution of feature flags according to the OpenFeature specification.
+Each method handles the resolution of flags according to the OpenFeature specification.

 ### Common behavior